rlei/adventofcode2021/README.md

 This repo aims to solve the [Advent of Code 2021](https://adventofcode.com/2021/) problems one day with a different language (or two).

-I'll try my best not to use one language more than once, but no guarantee ;)

 * Day 1: [Awk](https://en.wikipedia.org/wiki/AWK) & [Clojure](https://clojure.org/)
 * Day 2: [sed](https://en.wikipedia.org/wiki/Sed) & [bc](https://en.wikipedia.org/wiki/Bc_%28programming_language%29)
 * Day 3: [D](https://dlang.org)